vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 TTl requires `ttl_col` and `ttl_duration` together. `ttl_col` indicates the TTL column, while `ttl_duration` indicates the duration of the TTL.
 When the sum of the TTL column and the ttl_duration is less than the current time, we consider the data as expired.
 The `ttl_col` type is integer or timestamp, and is set in seconds. `ttl_duration` is also set in seconds.

+!!! note "Note"
+    Please be noted that TTL currently available fot [FETCH](../2.data-query-and-manipulation-statements/fetch-syntax.md), [GO](../2.data-query-and-manipulation-statements/go-syntax.md) and compaction.

 ## TTL configuration

-- The `ttl_duration` is set in seconds.
-If it is set to -1 or 0, the vertex properties of this tag does not expire.
+- The `ttl_duration` is set in seconds and ranges from 0 to max(int64).
+If it is set to 0, the vertex properties of this tag does not expire.

 - If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the vertex properties of this tag as expired after the specified seconds configured by `ttl_duration` has passed since the `ttl_col` field value.